How Zero Trust Reduces Network Lateral Movement

 A semi-transparent blue cube with a fingerprint icon and the words ZTNA.
 In front is a semi-transparent red cube with an open lock icon and two bugs moving towards it.
 There's a red path leading from the red cube to the ZTNA cube.
 The text on the image reads "ZTNA shuts down lateral movement."

-Ensuring that employee login credentials are secure with multi-factor authentication is an important first step.
+Ensuring that employee credentials are secure with multi-factor authentication is a vital first step.
 Still, let’s imagine the unthinkable happens and those credentials plus the MFA tokens fall into the wrong hands.
-What happens next?
-If the mere thought of that nightmare scenario triggers feelings of anxiety then it’s time to consider a Zero Trust Network Access (ZTNA) strategy.

 What Is Lateral Movement?

 Even without Zero Trust methodologies corporate networks have some restrictions about who can access what.
 Nevertheless, despite these safeguards, hackers are still able to do reconnaissance on the network to look for their next target, and the next, until they obtain administrative passwords.
-At that point it’s game over, and the threat actors can move towards data exfiltration, inserting malware into servers or endpoints, and more.

-Lateral Movement in the Real World
+Lateral Movement In the Real World

-In 2014, we saw one of the most bizarre and effective infiltrations of a company network ever.
 Hackers believed to be based in North Korea infiltrated the network for Sony Pictures.
 They were able to obtain administrative passwords ultimately taking at least 200GB of data from Sony’s network including:

 • Employee social security numbers